lindleycoetzee/lindleycoetzee/README.md

 - 👋 Hi, I’m @lindleycoetzee
-- 👀 I’m interested in cardano nfts, python programming, data analytics
+- 👀 I’m interested in the Cardano blockchain, python programming, data analytics
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning Polars and Dash
-- 💞️ I’m looking to collaborate on cardano nfts or data analytics
+- 💞️ I’m looking to collaborate on data analytics projects
 - 📫 How to reach me on Twitter at @LindleyCoetzee

 My personal projects: